oktadev/okta-blog/_source/_posts/2017-10-19-use-openid-connect-to-build-a-simple-node-website.md

 - `cookie.httponly`: this option tells the browser that JavaScript code should not be allowed to access the session data.
 JavaScript on clients is a dangerous thing.
-Ensuring your cookies that contain identity information are safe is always of utmost importance.
+It's essential to ensure the safety of cookies that contain identity information. safe is always of utmost importance.
 - `secret`: this option should be a long random string you create.
 It should be the same across all your webservers but never shared publicly or